WITH SOLAR PANELS ON YOUR ROOF, THE SKY’S THE LIMIT

 Generally speaking, no, you do not need planning permission for a solar system in Ireland.
 This applies when solar panels take up less than 12 square metres of room space (or less than 50% of total roof area.).
 This is roughly the size of a 6 panel system.
 At EcoPlex, we guide you on the planning process.
 Our free site survey will determine the specifics of your solar panel installation.
 For more information see citizens information.

-After 25 years, solar panels will be at about 80% efficiency on average.
-Degradation rate is less than 1% per year, or 0.5% – 0.8% on average for the solar panels we provide at EcoPlex.
+Solar panels are guaranteed to last between 20-30 years.
+After the time period, solar panels will be at about 80% efficiency on average.
+The degradation rate is less than 1% per year, or 0.5% – 0.8% on average for the solar panels we provide at EcoPlex.
 So rest assured that they will last long into the future, provided you choose an experienced team like us to help you through the process.

 Luckily in Ireland, we have slanted rooves and receive a large amount of rainfall per year which aids us in solar panel maintenance through the clearing of debris from the solar panels’ surfaces.
 Monitoring debris on your solar panels is key in maintaining of their effectiveness.
 At EcoPlex, we recommend you clear debris 2-4 times per year.
 All-in, solar panels are very easy to maintain, just make sure you try to keep dirt and debris off their surface to ensure maximal efficiency.
 Contact us today for any information on scheduled maintenance.
 Click here for a detailed breakdown of solar panel maintenance.

 Running a house entirely using solar panels is definitely possible!
 With the help of solar panels and solar batteries, powering your home with solar panels has never been easier or cheaper.
 The cost of installing a solar energy system has dropped dramatically in the past 20 years due to the vast improvements in technology.
 Even though it may be cheaper than ever, there are still a few things to know about running your home on just solar panels producing energy.